Past Projects

 Hot Mambo

-Hot Mambo had a successful run for more than 10 years.
-Although personnel chopped and changed a bit, core group members, in addition to Wendy and Louise, were Clint Allen (trumpet), Yenny Barnes (percussion), Jeremy O’Connor and Pat Farrell (bass), John Stefulj and Scott Griffiths (winds), and Sacha Kloostra (drums).
-Hot Mambo played some great charts – from Irakere, Los Van Van, Ruben Blades, Celia Cruz, Juan-Luis Guerra, Eddie Palmieri, Kirsty MacColl and many others, covering salsa, guaguancó, chachacha, bolero, merengue, bachata and even latin funk.
+Hot Mambo was a salsa band co-directed by Louise and vocalist Wendy Murray.
+With a four rhythm, two horn line-up, it had a successful run for more than ten years.
+Although personnel chopped and changed a bit, core group members, in addition to Wendy and Louise, were Clint Allen (trumpet), Yenny Barnes (percussion), Jeremy O’Connor and Pat Farrell (bass), the late John Stefulj and the late Scott Griffiths (winds), and Sacha Kloostra (drums).
+They played some great charts – from Irakere, Los Van Van, Ruben Blades, Celia Cruz, Juan-Luis Guerra, Eddie Palmieri, Kirsty MacColl and many others, covering salsa, guaguancó, chachacha, bolero, merengue, bachata and even latin funk.
 Louise contributed several originals to the repertoire, such as ‘Hot Mambo descarga’, ‘Brillante esta la luna’, ‘Si te quiero’ and ‘¿Como escondir mi pena?’

-Highlights of their years together were a 4-year residency at the Treasury Casino Brisbane, and performing at the Brisbane Festival (Spiegeltent), the Valley Jazz Festival, the Radio NAG Valentine’s Day Fundraising Costume Ball at Yeppoon (3 or 4 times), and the Mackay Jazz Festival.
+Highlights of their years together were a 4-year residency at the Treasury Casino Brisbane, and performing at the Brisbane Festival (Spiegeltent), the Valley Jazz Festival, the Radio NAG Valentine’s Day Fundraising Costume Ball at Yeppoon (three or four times), and the Mackay Jazz Festival.

 Barbod Valadi Quartet